• Home

 There's not a clear winner here.
 It really comes down to choosing an option that meets your needs at a price point you're comfortable with.

-If you're a (really) small business or a freelancer needing bookkeeping, Wave will likely have everything you need for free.
+If you're a (really) small business or a freelancer needing bookkeeping, Wave will likely have everything you need for free and offers expanded features in a paid plan that still comes out to be cheaper than QuickBooks (without sale pricing).
 And as long as you don't have any plans of rapidly expanding, you can't beat that.

 But if you're a medium to large business or even a small business that's growing quickly, QuickBooks will have the features you need to scale.
 Yeah, you'll pay quite a bit more, but it'll likely be worth it to help you scale efficiently.